dwo/songkicklet/README.markdown

 Usage
 -----

-* Highlight the name of an artist an artist on any web page
+* Highlight the name of an artist on any web page
-* Click the songkicklet
+* Click the songkicklet in your bookmarks toolbar
-* You'll find yourself on an add concert form with the name pre-filled.
+* You'll find yourself on a concert adding form with the name pre-filled.

 The future
 ----------